oracleyue/fastKARs/README.md

-# k-ARs: a fast time-series clustering method for large-scale problems
+# k-ARs: a fast method for large-scale time-series clustering

 This project implements the mixture AR method and the k-ARs method to perform time-series clustering.
 They both utilize the EM algorithm.
-The k-ARs method is proposed in [Yue & Solo, ICASSP, 2019] to improve computation speed considerably for large-scale problems.
+The k-ARs method is proposed in [Yue & Solo, 2019] (submitted to ICASSP 2020) to improve computation speed considerably for large-scale problems.

 ## Functions